youkoutaku/youkoutaku/README.md

 - ⭐ I'm keen to share some of my learning notes and learn from those who are outstanding.
 - 🔭 I’m currently working on my graduation research.
 - 🌱 I’m currently learning Web Development & Deeplearning, and so on.
-- 💬 If you Ask me about studying in Japan.
-- 📧 How to reach me: yangguangze1999@outlook.com
 - 😄 Hobby:
   - 💪 Training or running 2-3 times a week
   - 🏀 Basketball once a week